FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Architecture of FinCon

-\textit{\textbf{Memory Module}}.
-The memory module contains three key components: \textit{working memory}, \textit{procedural memory}, and \textit{episodic memory}.
-Similar to how humans process events in their working memory \cite{wagner1999working}, \textsc{FinCon}\ agents utilize a working memory component to perform a series of operations, including observation, distillation, and refinement on available memory events, tailored to the agents' specific roles. \textit{Procedural memory} and \textit{episodic memory} are essential for recording historical actions, outcomes, and reflections during sequential decision-making.
-Procedural memory is created after each decision step within an episode, storing data as memory events.
-For a trading inquiry, top events are retrieved from procedural memory, which are ranked based on recency, relevancy, and importance, which is the simplified version based on Yu et al. \cite{yu2023finmem} and detailed in Appendix \ref{memory_rankings}.
-Different functional analyst agents possesses distinct procedural memory decay rates, reflecting the timeliness of various financial data sources, which is crucial for aligning multi-type data impacting a specific time point and facilitating informed decision-making.
-The manager agent augments the procedural memory of analyst agents by providing feedback through access counter.
-Procedural memory is maintained by both analyst and manager agents, each keeping different records, as shown in Figure~\ref{fig2:modular_design}.
-The \textit{episodic memory}, exclusive to the manager agent, retains actions, PnL series of the previous episodes and conceptualized updated investment beliefs from the risk control component.
+\textit{\textbf{General Configuration and Profiling Module}}.
+This module defines task types (e.g., stock trading, portfolio management) and specifies trading targets, including sector and performance details.
+The profiling module outlines each agent’s roles and responsibilities.
+The concatenated textual content from these parts is used to query investment-related events from the agents' memory databases. \textit{\textbf{Perception Module}}.
+This module defines how each agent interacts with the market, specifying the information they perceive, receive, and communicate, with interactions tailored to each agent's role.
+In detail, it converts raw market data, feedback from other agents, and information retrieved from the memory module into formats compatible with large language models, enabling them to process these inputs effectively. \textit{\textbf{Memory Module}}.
+The memory module comprises three key components: \textit{working memory}, \textit{procedural memory}, and \textit{episodic memory}.
+Much like how humans process events in their working memory \cite{wagner1999working}, \textsc{FinCon} agents leverage their working memory to perform a range of tasks, including observation, distillation, and refinement of available memory events, all tailored to the specific roles of the agents. \textit{Procedural memory} and \textit{episodic memory} are critical for recording historical actions, outcomes, and reflections during sequential decision-making.
+Procedural memory is generated after each decision step within an episode, storing data as memory events.
+For trading inquiries, top events are retrieved from procedural memory and ranked based on recency, relevance, and importance, following a simplified version of the method proposed by Yu et al. \cite{yu2023finmem}, with further details provided in Appendix~\ref{memory_rankings}.
+Each functional analyst agent has distinct procedural memory decay rates, reflecting the timeliness of various financial data sources, which is crucial for aligning multi-type data influencing specific time points and supporting informed decision-making.
+The manager agent enhances the procedural memory of analyst agents by providing feedback through an access counter.
+Both analyst and manager agents maintain procedural memory, but they keep different records, as illustrated in Appendix~\ref{detailed_modules}. \textit{Episodic memory}, exclusive to the manager agent, stores actions, PnL series from previous episodes, and updated conceptual investment beliefs from the risk control component.